arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-lion-part4-results.md

 Let's explore how different LION variants handle the trade-off between memory usage and inference speed.
 We will look at three key approaches:

-1. Full Linear Attention - The standard approach using the Full Attention matrix
+1. Full Linear Attention - The standard approach using the Full Attention matrix.
-2. Bidirectional RNN - Our memory-efficient RNN formulation
+2. Bidirectional RNN - Our memory-efficient RNN formulation.
-3. LION Chunk - A balanced approach using chunked computation
+3. LION Chunk - A balanced approach using chunked computation.

 ### Memory vs Speed Trade-offs

-The first plot below shows how these approaches compare in terms of memory efficiency and inference speed.
-The RNN approach proves to be the most memory-efficient, while Full Attention uses the most memory.
+The first plot below shows how these approaches compare in terms of memory efficiency and inference speed in LION-D. The RNN approach proves to be the most memory-efficient, while Full Attention uses the most memory.
 LION Chunk provides a nice middle ground - it uses less memory than Full Attention while actually achieving faster inference speeds than both alternatives.
 This makes it particularly attractive when you need to balance performance with resource constraints.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">